Master of Science in Astronomy & Astrophysics

 Credit/No Credit Policy

-Major core classes (ASTR 722, 742, 770, PHYS 701) must be taken for a letter grade (except in the event of extraordinary circumstances and with approval of the Graduate Coordinator and/or Department Chair).
-Up to 6 units of graduate or general electives may be taken for CR/NC.
+Major core classes (ASTR 722, ASTR 742, ASTR 770, PHYS 701) and the 6 units of Graduate Physics and Astronomy Electives must be taken for letter grades (except in the event of extraordinary circumstances and with approval of the Graduate Coordinator and/or Department Chair).
+Up to 9 units of Research, General Electives, and Culminating Experience may be completed with the grade of CR.